Find Out If You Are Ready to Retire

 If you are like most people, when you hear the word retirement you may immediately conjure up thoughts of never-ending vacations, warm weather, complete freedom and flexibility, and delicious food (maybe the last one is just me).
 The reality is that retirement is not a vacation – it is your next chapter, which could span 2 + decades.

-The AgeLab at MIT has done research on what they call the "8,000 Days" of retirement.
-Because people are living longer, retirement could be upwards of twenty years (20x365 = 7300 days).
-Certainly life will look differently over those 8,000 days, and the AgeLab describes four distinct phases of retirement; honeymoon phase, big decision phase, navigating longevity phase, and solo journey phase.
+The AgeLab at MIT is a really amazing organization that is dedicated to studying all aspects of ageing.
+They have done research on what they call the "8,000 Days" of retirement.
+Certainly, life will look differently over those 8,000 days, and the AgeLab describes four distinct phases of retirement; (1) honeymoon phase, (2) big decision phase, (3) navigating longevity phase, and (4) solo journey phase.

 "Retired: (adjective) young at heart, slightly older in other places." - anonymous

-Before retirement, it might be useful to spend time exploring what your values are in life.
+To give you a head start on the first couple phases, it might be useful to spend time exploring what your values are in life.
 What are the aspects of your life that bring you meaning?
 For some, this may be social connectedness, for others constant learning and intellectual growth.
-These values are unlikely to change as you move into retirement, and planning ahead for how to incorporate these values into the different stages of retirement will be essential.
+These values are unlikely to change as you move into retirement.
+Planning ahead for how to incorporate these values into the different stages of retirement will be essential.

 Most successful retirements have a few core features in common:

 My wife, Dr. Siperstein, is a Harvard trained psychiatrist that appeared on our “All About Retirement” podcast.
 She shares her thoughts and insights on how to live a fulfilling live in retirement.
 It is worth checking out.

 Now that you are armed with more knowledge on the first couple phases of retirement, I wanted to shift gears and touch on the last two phases (Phase 3: Navigating Longevity and Phase 4: Solo Journey).